-Damian Thomson is a coral reef ecologist with expertise in biodiversity and ecology of corals, and in the design and implementation of large-scale and long-term monitoring programs.
+- Damian Thomson is a coral reef ecologist with expertise in biodiversity and ecology of corals, and in the design and implementation of large-scale and long-term monitoring programs.
 He has worked on research projects in the Pilbara, the Great Barrier Reef, Papua New Guinea and temperate Western Australia.
 Damian has worked at Ningaloo since 2007 and his current research is focused on understanding the processes that shape benthic ecosystems of north-western Australia, with a particular emphasis on Ningaloo and the Pilbara.
-Damian will lead Theme 2 (Shallow Reefs), and will participate in aspects of Theme 1 that involve understanding patterns in the abundance and ecology of benthic assemblages.

-Mat Vanderklift's core expertise is in studying marine food webs and the ecology of coral reef and seagrass ecosystems.
+- Mat Vanderklift's core expertise is in studying marine food webs and the ecology of coral reef and seagrass ecosystems.
 He has worked on several large, collaborative and multidisciplinary projects that span over two thousand kilometres from temperate southern kelp forests to tropical coral reefs.
 He has worked at Ningaloo since 2006, and is currently leading research projects at Ningaloo and in the Kimberley.
-Mat will lead Theme 3 (Tagging and Tracking), and will participate in aspects of Theme 2 that involve understanding the abundance and food web dynamics of fish, corals, turtles and sharks.

-Richard Pillans has over 16 years experience as a marine ecologist and has worked on fish, sharks, marine turtle and crustacean ecology with an emphasis on natural resource management and conservation.
+- Richard Pillans has over 16 years experience as a marine ecologist and has worked on fish, sharks, marine turtle and crustacean ecology with an emphasis on natural resource management and conservation.
 His research provides data on the movement of marine reptiles (turtles), mammals (dugongs), fish and sharks using acoustic telemetry and satellite tags.
 He regularly advises state and federal government on issues related to conservation and management of sharks and rays.
-Richard will lead aspects of Theme 3 that involve tagging and tracking of sharks and turtles.